Legal tips for setting up your new business by We Love Pets Franchise Support Solicitor, Nicola Walker.

 Do you recommend small business owners identify a law firm to represent them in advance of any issues arising?

 Yes – by ignoring the issue or ‘guessing’ how is best to deal with it, could end up costing you greatly.
 Obtain some advice before matters escalate.

-Walker Thomas Solicitors is always happy to offer guidance to small or new businesses who have limited means.
+Walker Rose Solicitors is always happy to offer guidance to small or new businesses who have limited means.
 I believe by offering some free guidance and advice to you when you need it, and further provide affordable drafting you will come back to us time after time.